jalama/drupdates/docs/index.md

-Drupdates
+Drupdates (Drupal + updates)
 ===========
-Script to maintain web sitescode bases, specifically Drupal, using [Drush](http://www.drush.org)
+A script to maintain Drupal web site(s) code base using [Drush](http://www.drush.org)

 This script performs 4 major functions (ie phases):

 1. Builds a site's directory from a Git repository.
 2. Updates the site using drush pm-update, defaults to security update(s) only.
-3. Submit a deployment ticket for the updated codebase.
+3. Submits a deployment ticket for the updated codebase.
-4. Report on the site(s) Drupdates attempted to update.
+4. Reports on the site(s) Drupdates attempted to update.

 System Requirements